-The Festival takes place over two days this year, Saturday 8 and Sunday 9 September 2018 at the Dewars Centre, Glover Street, Perth.
+The Festival takes place over two days, 7 and 8 September, at the Dewars Centre, Glover Street, Perth.

 Where can I get tickets?

-All tickets will be available from our website from 7pm on 14 April 2018.
+All tickets will be available from our website from 7pm, 27 April.
+We would recommend that you sign up to our newsletter here: https://perthfestivalofyarn.uk/newsletter so that you don’t miss any important announcements.
 You will have the option to buy either a Saturday General Entry Ticket, a Sunday General Entry Ticket or a Weekend General Entry ticket as well as those for our classes and social events.
-As Festival-goers ourselves we felt it important to give you the chance to look at the classes that were available as well as our outstanding vendors before releasing tickets.
 You will not be able to gain access to our Vendors’ Gallery without a valid General Entry ticket.
 A class ticket does not give you access to the Vendors’ Gallery.

 Do I need a child’s ticket?